 “Fracking” refers to “hydraulic fracking” which is a method for extracting oil or natural gas from the shale below the earth’s surface.
 A drill is sent downward and then often horizontally where a mixture of water, sand, and chemicals are injected into the shale at very high pressure.
 The rocks fracture apart and the oil or natural gas is sent upwards to the surface where it is harvested.

-Utilizing this method for oil and natural gas extraction is particularly appealing to countries like the United State and England who have oil and natural gas deposits, although at difficult-to-reach depths.
+Utilizing this method for oil and natural gas extraction is particularly appealing to countries like the United States and England who have oil and natural gas deposits, although at difficult-to-reach depths.
 Fracking puts these deposits more within reach and allows these nations the opportunity to access fossil fuels on their home soil, improving energy independence and decreasing reliance on foreign supplies of energy.

 More Drilling Water = Less Drinking Water